LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

 `ports_profiler`
 ================

-The `ports_profiler.lgt` source file defines a simple predicate execution box model port profiler tool (inspired by the ECLiPSe `port_profiler` tool).
-The box model is the same used in the debugger tool.
+This tool counts and reports the number of times each port in the *procedure box model* is traversed during the execution of queries.
+It is inspired by the ECLiPSe `port_profiler` tool.

-The Logtalk predicate execution box model is an extended version of the original Byrd's four port model.
+The procedure box model is the same used in the debugger tool.
+This is an extended version of the original Byrd's four port model.
 Besides the standard `call`, `exit`, `fail`, and `redo` ports, Logtalk also defines two post-unification ports, `fact` and `rule`, and an `exception` port.
-This tool counts and reports the number of times each port is traversed during the execution of queries.
-It also distinguishes between deterministic exits (reported in the `exit` column in the profiling result tables) and exits that leave choice-points (reported in the `*exit` column).
+This tool can also distinguishes between deterministic exits (reported in the `exit` column in the profiling result tables) and exits that leave choice-points (reported in the `*exit` column).

 API documentation